NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

 ## Example

 Say I authored a simple application, `foo`, that requires Rabbit local GFS2 storage and a persistent Lustre storage volume.
-As the author, my program is coded to expect the GFS2 volume is mounted at `/foo/local` and the Lustre volume is mounted at `/foo/persistent`

 Working with an administrator, my application's storage requirements and pod specification are placed in an NNF Container Profile `foo`: